 Conclusion on Pepperoni

 Don’t feed your dog pepperoni, especially on a regular basis.
-This isn’t the kind of protein they should be eating.
 This cured meat contains lots of other ingredients, including spices, which makes it unhealthy.
-Instead, provide your beloved dog with a high-quality food containing meat as the first ingredient.
-You also have to come up with better ideas for treats.
-You’ll see an improvement in their energy levels and in the shininess of their coat.
-This means more slices of pepperoni for you!
+Come up with better ideas for dog treats.
+More slices of pepperoni for you!